ima-nyush/Critical-Data-Visualization-F19/README.md

   - After that, as your final project (Week 14), you will create a multi-page website: your **Data Story**.
 It must include at least two interactive data visualizations as well as contextual information (mainly from your Work in Progress presentation).

-- The plan
+- **The Plan**
   - **Pre-select datasets**
     - due this Wednesday
     - see this week's assignment section below.
   - **Commit to a dataset**
+    - this will happen next Monday.
   - **Contextual Research**
+    - presented in Week 10.
   - **Build of a web based Data Story**
+    - presented in Week 14.

 #### Assignments:

 Due **this** Wednesday (2019/10/23):
-- This week you will take a serious dive into the datasets that are out there (or the ones that seem possible to create through collection or scraping methods).
+- Take a deep dive into the datasets that you can find online.
+  - Find three different datasets that you like, write a short paragraph highlighting what they are about and how you could imagine building a project around them.
+    - collect those notes in markdown file, push to your repo and submit a link to the [class wiki](https://github.com/leoneckert/cdv-fall19/wiki) by Wednesday.
+  - Find some sources for datasets in our [Resource](https://github.com/leoneckert/cdv-fall19/tree/master/other/resources) page.
+    - if you find other cool sources (both english and chinese), consider [submitting them to a collection](https://forms.gle/66oLcntJBgvC3sQaA) I have started 😊
-  - Dedicate time to this research, find something that you feel truly connected to and inspired by.
-Why?
-Because you will spend about five weeks dealing with the subject you choose.
+  - Dedicate time to this research, find something that you feel connected to and inspired by --> you will spend about five weeks dealing with the subject you choose, pick something exciting.
-  - see this week's assignment
+  - keep your mind open to the possibility of collecting or scraping an interesting dataset - if this is something of interest to you, I will assist and advise you.

 ###### Optional/Related readings and resources: